-D-12 EXCAVATION CONTINGENCY PLAN
+F-12 EXCAVATION CONTINGENCY PLAN

 If underground tanks or other previously unidentified contaminant sources are found during post-remedial subsurface excavations or development related construction, excavation activities will be suspended until sufficient equipment is mobilized to address the condition.
+The NYSDEC project manager will be promptly notified of the discovery.

 Sampling will be performed on product, sediment and surrounding soils, etc. as necessary to determine the nature of the material and proper disposal method.
-Chemical analysis will be performed for a full list of analytes (TAL metals, TCL volatiles and semi-volatiles, TCL pesticides and PCBs), unless the site history and previous sampling results provide a sufficient justification to limit the list of analytes.
-In this case, a reduced list of analytes will be proposed to the NYSDEC for approval prior to sampling.
+Chemical analysis will be performed for a full list of analytes (TAL metals, TCL volatiles and semi-volatiles, TCL pesticides and PCBs, and PFAS), unless the site history and previous sampling results provide a sufficient justification to limit the list of analytes.
+In this case, a reduced list of analytes will be proposed to the NYSDEC project manager for approval prior to sampling.
+Any tanks will be closed as per NYSDEC regulations and guidance.

-Identification of unknown or unexpected contaminated media identified by screening during invasive site work will be promptly communicated by phone to NYSDEC's Project Manager.
+Identification of unknown or unexpected contaminated media identified by screening during invasive site work will be promptly communicated by phone to NYSDEC's project manager.
 Reportable quantities of petroleum product will also be reported to the NYSDEC spills hotline.
 These findings will be also included in the Periodic Review Report.

-D-13 COMMUNITY AIR MONITORING PLAN
+F-13 COMMUNITY AIR MONITORING PLAN